Nour-alasali/BPAI/README.md

 #### Repository Structure:
 data/: Contains the dataset used in the research, specifically the Yummly-66k dataset in JSON format.

-BPAI.ipynb: Contains the Jupyter Notebook used for data preprocessing, analysis, and visualiaation. recipes.ttl: The Turtle file representing the Knowledge Graph created from the dataset. images/: Contains images used in the README and for analysis purposes.
+BPAI.ipynb: Contains the Jupyter Notebook used for data preprocessing, analysis, and visualisation.

+recipes.ttl: The Turtle file representing the Knowledge Graph created from the dataset.

+images/: Contains images used in the README and for analysis purposes.

 README.md: This document.

 Data source: http://123.57.42.89/FoodComputing__Dataset.html